 (1) State disaster, pursuant to chapter 209, including seismic or tidal wave, tsunami, hurricane, volcanic eruption, typhoon, earthquake, flood, or severe drought; or

 (2) A taking of a portion of the area of the lease by government action by eminent domain, withdrawal, or conservation easement; provided that the portion taken shall not be less than ten per cent of the entire leased area unless otherwise approved by the board; and provided that the board determines that the lessee will not be adequately compensated pursuant to the lease provisions.

-(e) The approval of any extension granted pursuant to subsection (d) shall be subject to the following:
+(f) The approval of any extension granted pursuant to subsection (e) shall be subject to the following:

-(1) The demised premises has been used substantially for the purposes for which they were originally leased;
+(1) The demised premises have been used substantially for the purposes for which they were originally leased;